Submitting your Quadrennial Report

 Box 1 - Introduction

-Enter a brief statement on the aims and purposes of your organization, and how you work to achieve those aims, including the main activities.
+Enter a brief statement of the aims and purposes of your organization, and how your organization works to achieve those aims, including the main activities.
+It should not be more than 3 or 4 sentences.

-Here you can list any changes in your organization’s orientation, programme, or scope of work.
+Here you can list any changes in your organization’s objectives, programme, or scope of work that may have had a significant impact, if any.
 These changes might include:

 an amendment to the constitution or by-laws;